mathewgomas-alfred/mathewgomas.io/user_manual/working_with_images.rst

 using colored output, is to set two of the channels to the addition :ref:`blending_modes`.

-For grayscale images in the RGB space, you can use the copy red, copy green and copy blue blending modes, with using the red one for the red channel image, etc.
+For grayscale images in the RGB space, you can use the Copy Red, Copy Green and Copy Blue blending modes, with using the red one for the red channel image, etc.

 Saving, Exporting and Opening Files